rdlabo-team/support-virtual-scroll-service/README.md

 ## Description

-This is support `ion-virtual-scroll` service sample in angular instead of `trackBy`. `trackBy` don't work.(2020-07-17 now):
+This is support `ion-virtual-scroll` service sample in angular instead of `trackBy`. `trackBy` in `ion-virtual-scroll` don't work.(2020-07-17 now):

 https://github.com/ionic-team/ionic-framework/pull/21762

-But if you use this instead of `trackBy`, re-rendering is slightly improved.
+But if you use this service instead of `trackBy`, re-rendering is improved bit.

 ## How to use
-1. Copy service( https://github.com/rdlabo-team/angular-ion-virtual-scroll-example/blob/master/src/app/services/support-virtual-scroll.service.ts ) to in project
+1. Copy [support-virtual-scroll.service.ts](https://github.com/rdlabo-team/angular-ion-virtual-scroll-example/blob/master/src/app/services/support-virtual-scroll.service.ts) to in project
+2. Check [example](https://github.com/rdlabo-team/support-virtual-scroll-service/blob/master/src/app/home/home.page.ts#L62-L72) for getting how to use

 ## Method
 ### diff(bindingItem: any[], incomingItem: any[], trackByFn:TrackByFunction<any>)